open-science-uppsala/open_science_uppsala/README.md

 Please contact [@richelbilderbeek](https://github.com/richelbilderbeek)
 at `richel@richelbilderbeek.nl`
 if you want to organize or participate in activities.

+#### Why is Open Science Uppsala at the Stadsbibliotek?
+Why not at the university?

+Because the meetings are intended to be open to everyone that wants to discuss the scientific method in general and Open Science in particular.

+#### What will not be accepted in discussions?

+ * *Ad hominem* reasoning: instead, discuss the content of the argument instead
+ * Conspiracy theories (e.g. 'All scientists are corrupt'): instead, discuss what the academic literature states on scientists' behavior
+ * Anecdotal evidence: instead, refer to scientific studies and/or reviews.
+Of course, throwing in a personal story is OK, using it as a irrefutable proof is scholarly no-go.

 #### Which similar communities are there in Uppsala?